CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

 - [ ] **2.1 UI Redesign and Implementation:**
     - [ ] 2.1.1 Analyze existing web components and identify their mobile equivalents.
-        - [ ] `ClientOnly`: This component might not be necessary in React Native in the same way it is in Next.js; review its purpose.
+        - [x] `ClientOnly`: This component might not be necessary in React Native in the same way it is in Next.js; review its purpose.
+(Decision: Not needed in React Native, mark for removal.)
-            - [ ] 2.1.1.1.1 Review the implementation of the `ClientOnly` component in the web project.
+            - [x] 2.1.1.1.1 Review the implementation of the `ClientOnly` component in the web project.
-            - [ ] 2.1.1.1.2 Determine if its functionality (handling client-side rendering logic) is needed or has a direct equivalent in React Native.
+            - [x] 2.1.1.1.2 Determine if its functionality (handling client-side rendering logic) is needed or has a direct equivalent in React Native.
-            - [ ] 2.1.1.1.3 If not needed, mark it for removal.
+            - [x] 2.1.1.1.3 If not needed, mark it for removal.
 If needed, research and identify the React Native approach for similar logic.
         - [ ] `MusicPlayer`: This is a core component; needs to be rebuilt in React Native using a compatible audio library and UI components.
             - [ ] 2.1.1.2.1 Identify all sub-components and functionalities within the web's `MusicPlayer`.
             - [ ] 2.1.1.2.2 Plan the structure of the new React Native `MusicPlayer` component.